TRASAL/dadafits/README.md

 # Modes of operation

-## As part of the real time pipeline
+## As part of the real-time pipeline

-These modes are for archiving data; the program can be run as part of the realtime pipeline.
+These modes are for archiving data; the program can be run as part of the real-time pipeline.

 ### Science modes

 The program implements different modes:
-- mode 0: Stokes I + IAB (coherent beams, so only one tied array beam)
+- mode 0: Stokes I + IAB (incoherent beams, so only one "tied-array" beam)
-- mode 2: Stokes I + TAB (multiple tied array beams)
+- mode 2: Stokes I + TAB (multiple tied-array beams)

 In these modes data is also:
 * integrated over time to reduce sample rate to 1250 samples per 1.024 seconds